This is an exciting time to be at the forefront of education in practice.

 Keynote sessions will be given where appropriate by the module team and guest speakers.
 The teaching and learning strategies include self-directed learning, engagement with blog activities, introductory lectures, high-fidelity simulations, experiential workshops and student-initiated activities such as presentations and group discussions.
-The module uses blended learning, meaning you engage with specific materials and activities through our VLE (Virtual Learning Environment).
+The module uses blended learning, meaning you'll engage with specific materials and activities through our virtual learning environment (VLE).

-Students will complete a portfolio, which will be electronically submitted and include both theoretical and practical elements to evidence role preparation.
-The theoretical elements will include a poster-electronic submission and critical incident analysis (1000 words, including an annotated bibliography).
+You will complete a portfolio, which will be electronically submitted and include both theoretical and practical elements to evidence role preparation.
+The theoretical elements will include a poster-electronic submission and critical incident analysis (1,000 words, including an annotated bibliography).
 Formative submission and tutorial support will be provided to support the portfolio e-submission.

 - leading assessments of learners